 This website generates what is called "perfect" mazes, i.e. mazes with exactly one solution and without any isolated sections.
-The generated maze is displayed on the screen, but you can also download it as a PDF or SVG file.
+The generated maze is displayed on the screen, but you can also download it as a PDF, SVG or PNG file.

 Currently, there are three styles available:

 - Orthogonal (Square cells) - The most common format, where cells have passages intersecting at right angles.

 - Sigma (Hexagonal cells) - A maze composed of interlocking hexagons, where each cell may have up to six passages connected to it.

 - Delta (Triangular cells) - A maze composed of interlocking triangles, where each cell may have up to three passages connected to it.

 Width and Height

 The width and height describes how many cells the maze should consist of.
 They must be between 2 and 200.
 Please note that the proportions of the maze also depend on the style of the maze.

 The inner width and inner height describes how many cells the optional central room should consist of.
 They must be between 2 and the current width or height minus 2.
 Please note that the proportions of the central room also depend on the style of the maze.
 If you do not want a central room, set both inner width and inner height to 0.